SwapLabsInc/satflow-mm/README.md

 # Ordinal/Rune Marketplace Bid & Listing Bot

-This Node.js application automates bidding (WIP) and listing for Ordinals/Rune marketplace items.
+This Node.js application automates bidding and listing for Ordinals/Rune marketplace items.
 It currently uses:

 - Magic Eden (as a price index source)
 - Satflow (for listing items and, later, placing bids)